alexlabuda/alex-labuda/content/blog/revenue-forecasting/index.markdown

 We can see that:

 -   TV spend, print spend, competitor sales and Facebook spend are statistically significant
--   Print spend has the largest positive effect at increasing revenue of each direct marketing input
+-   Print spend has the largest positive effect at increasing revenue of each of the direct marketing inputs
--   A largest positive intercept suggests that this company has a strong baseline of sales
+-   A large positive intercept suggests that this company already has a strong baseline of sales

 ```r